crux82/FEVER-it/README.md

-## TEST LLAMA3 ON FEVER AND FEVER-IT
+## Test Llama3 on FEVER and FEVER-IT
 ### Installation
 1. Clone the Repository
    ```bash